Battlefield: Geography and the choice of battlefield

 Some locations are chosen for certain features giving advantage to one side or another.

 In the 1820s, General Joseph Rogiat, of Napoleon Bonaparte's Grande Armée, spoke at great length of the circumstances that make for a good battlefield.
 He divided the battlefield in two: one favorable for attack and one for defense, and argued that the greater the benefit of one over the other, the stronger a position was.
 He went on to say that easy movement of troops to the front, and distribution of forces across the front, was also important, since this allowed support and reinforcement as needed.
-He mentions the high ground as a means of observing the enemy, and concealing friendly forces; while this has been mitigated by aerial reconnaissance, improved communication (field telephone and radio), and indirect fire, it remains important.
+He mentions the high ground as a means of observing the enemy, and concealing friendly forces; while this has been mitigated by aerial reconnaissance, improved communication (field telephones, radio), and indirect fire, it remains important.
 (For instance, "hull down" firing positions for tanks were desired well into World War II.)

 Rogiat also discussed cover, in reference to exposure to cannon fire; in earlier times, it would have been to slingers (in Ancient Greek and Roman times) or archers (such as the Welsh longbowmen or Mongol horse archers) from ancient times well into the 1400s, while slightly later, it would be to riflemen.)

 Rogniat describes a "disadvantageous field of battle" as one:

 This may be called an ideal defensive position, however.
 He then advises that troops should be situated so that the ground they defend is favorable, while the ground through which the enemy must advance is unfavorable: